-We would like to especially thank Alexander Brenning, of the Geography Department of the University of Waterloo, for his patience in reviewing and revising our work and our glacier impact analysis for this and other works we are engaged in, including for example, a previous report we produced on the impacts of the El Pachón mining project by Xstrata Copper to rock glaciers and permafrost.
+We would like to especially thank Alexander Brenning, of the Geography Department of the University of Waterloo, for his patience in reviewing and revising our work and our glacier impact analysis for this and other reports we have prepared, including for example, a previous report we produced on the impacts of the El Pachón mining project by Xstrata Copper to rock glaciers and permafrost.
 He has been a key contributor to help protect and democratize glaciology and bring attention to the impacts on glaciers in the region by the mining industry and other large public works.